Merlyn Rees: Retirement

+Personal life and death

+In 1949, Rees married Colleen Cleveley, and they had three sons.
+Rees suffered injuries in a number of falls in his last years.
+In late 2005, a fall at his home in Southwark caused him to lapse into a coma, from which he never emerged; he died at St Thomas's Hospital on 5 January 2006, at the age of 85.

 Legacy

 Merlyn Rees Avenue in Morley, West Yorkshire is named after Rees.
 Merlyn Rees Community High School in Belle Isle, Leeds was named after Rees until its merger with Mathew Murray Comprehensive School in 2006 when it was renamed South Leeds High School.